Dardanelles: Geography

 As a maritime waterway, the Dardanelles connects various seas along the Eastern Mediterranean, the Balkans, the Near East, and Western Eurasia, and specifically connects the Aegean Sea to the Sea of Marmara.
 The Marmara further connects to the Black Sea via the Bosporus, while the Aegean further links to the Mediterranean.
-Thus, the Dardanelles allows maritime connections from the Black Sea all the way to the Mediterranean Sea and the Atlantic Ocean via Gibraltar, and the Indian Ocean through the Suez Canal, making it a crucial international waterway, in particular for the passage of goods coming in from Russia.
+Thus, the Dardanelles allows maritime connections from the Black Sea all the way to the Mediterranean Sea—and on to the Atlantic Ocean via Gibraltar, and to the Indian Ocean through the Suez Canal—making it a crucial international waterway, in particular for the passage of goods going to and coming from Russia, Ukraine, and other nations bordering the Black Sea.

+The particular geography of the strait and that of its shores has also made it important from a geostrategic and military point of view.
+The strait is long and narrow, and contains multiple curves and sharp angles formed as its shores, including some high cliffs and bluffs, both contain and protrude out into the water body.
+The overall length of the strait, and the geography of the land which forms it on both sides, mean that it is a place where the passage of ships can be controlled from land-based (unsinkable) positions.
+Control of the area has thus long been fought over, including notably during the ancient Greco-Persian and Peloponnesian Wars, the Gallipoli Campaign (1915-16) of the First World War, and the Turkish War of Independence (1919-23).

 The strait is located at approximately 40°13′N 26°26′E.

 Present morphology

 The strait is 61 km long, and 1.2 to 6 km wide, averaging 55 m deep with a maximum depth of 103 m at its narrowest point at Nara Burnu, abreast Çanakkale.
 There are two major currents through the strait: a surface current flows from the Black Sea towards the Aegean Sea, and a more saline undercurrent flows in the opposite direction.

-The Dardanelles is unique in many respects.
-The very narrow and winding shape of the strait is more akin to that of a river.
-It is considered one of the most hazardous, crowded, difficult and potentially dangerous waterways in the world.
-The currents produced by the tidal action in the Black Sea and the Sea of Marmara are such that ships under sail must wait at anchorage for the right conditions before entering the Dardanelles.
+The Dardanelles is unique as a natural formation in many respects.
+The very narrow and winding shape of the strait is more akin to that of a river (thus, one might also talk of its 'banks' rather than its 'shores').
+It also is the sole connection point of two far larger bodies of water and so experiences significant tidal water movements and associated currents and effects.
+For ships, it is thus considered one of the most hazardous, crowded, difficult, and potentially dangerous waterways in the world.
+The currents produced by tidal action in the Black Sea and the Sea of Marmara are such that ships under sail must wait at anchorage for the right conditions before entering the Dardanelles.